csvsoundsystem/nicar-cartodb-postgis/README.md

 4. Paste the data URL into the form field
 5. Click ```Create table```

-You can take a look at `broadband_ne`, which shows areas of Nebraska that have broadband access.
-We're actually going to be doing the measurement in `postoffices_ne` since that's the data we'll be modifying.

 Create a new column in `postoffices_ne` called `dist` and set its type to `number`.